 - To ensure that you have added the relationship correctly, Salsa CRM includes an Important Note on the lower portion of the panel.
 As you define the relationship, the information regarding the relationship will appear in bold typeface to ensure that you have added the relationship correctly.

 Acknowledgment Recipient allows you to assign a constituent as the person to whom acknowledgment letters will be sent.
 For instance, if you receive a donation in memory of Jane Smith, you can assign another constituent, such as her husband, John Smith to receive letters informing him that a gift has been received in his wife’s memory.
 The Acknowledgment Wizard makes this an easy way of ensuring everyone is thanked properly.

-Spousal relationships can be set in many different ways.
+Spousal relationships can be configured so that multiple relations can be considered a spousal relationship.
 From the Manage > Configuration > General menu, in the bottom right hand corner of the screen, you will see the Spouse Designation section.
 Here you can choose which relationships you would like to use in your database to recognize spousal relationships.

 NOTE: The Advanced Query Wizard will recognize only the selections you enter into the right hand panel, Selected Spouse Values.
-Therefore, you will want to leave Deceased Spouse in the Available Spouse Values on the left panel.
-This will avoid getting deceased spouses in query results.
+Therefore, you should leave Deceased Spouse in the Available Spouse Values on the left panel.
+This will avoid having deceased spouses return in query results.

 If you enter a Deceased Date on a record, and that constituent is related to another, living constituent with a Selected Spouse Value, a warning will appear when you try to Save that record, indicating, "This constituent has a spousal relationship with [Spouse's Name(s)].
 Would you like to change that relationship to "Deceased Spouse"?"